 Jails are filled with people who have not been convicted of a crime,1 Some 74% of people held in jails across the U.S. are not convicted of any crime.
 Prison Policy Initiative, Mass Incarceration: The Whole Pie 2020 (Mar.
 24, 2020). many of whom need medical care and social services that jails consistently fail to provide.
 Even without a public health crisis, too many people in jail are denied adequate medical care.

 Cook County Jail in Chicago, one of the nation’s largest jails, reported a rate of coronavirus infection that was higher than almost anywhere else in the country, with more than 1,018 people testing positive so far.
+Miami-Dade County Jail has the second-largest cluster of cases nationwide, with 2,443 cases.

 Unlike prisons, local governments across the U.S. have significantly reduced their jail populations to slow the spread of the coronavirus in recent weeks.